CelineWW/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 two-sample t-test?
+ If the success metric is numerical and the sample size is large, use a two-sample t-test.

 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
 In your description, address the following questions:
 What metric or metrics are you going to test?